-You upload a workbook full of =VLOOKUP(...), =SUMIFS(...), and pivot-table-driven cells, ask ChatGPT to summarize the totals, and the answer is plainly wrong — totals come back as 0, or it reports the cell value literally as =SUM(B2:B100).
-The cause is the Excel reader Code Interpreter uses: openpyxl by default returns the formula string, not the cached evaluated value.
-The fix is either to flip openpyxl to read cached values, save the workbook as values-only before upload, or paste the computed numbers separately.
+You upload a workbook full of =VLOOKUP(...), =SUMIFS(...), and pivot-table-driven cells, ask ChatGPT to summarize the totals, and the answer is plainly wrong: totals come back as 0, or it reports the cell contents literally as =SUM(B2:B100).
+This is not a model hallucination.
+It is how the Excel reader inside ChatGPT’s Advanced Data Analysis (the sandbox formerly called Code Interpreter) works.
+ChatGPT loads .xlsx with openpyxl, and openpyxl returns the formula text by default, not the calculated number.
+When the file was generated by a script and never opened in real Excel, there is no calculated number stored at all.

 Common causes